apache/seatunnel/seatunnel-connectors-v2/README.md

 ​    package org.apache.seatunnel.connectors.seatunnel.{connector name}}.sink

-4.add connector to plugin-mapping file.
+4.add connector info to plugin-mapping.properties file in seatunnel root path.

 5.add connector dependency to seatunnel-dist/pom.xml, so the connector jar can be find in binary package.